MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMEmailProfile.md

 Accept wildcard characters: False
 ```

-### -SynchronizeRecentlyUsed
+### -UseSsl
-Indicates whether the list of email addresses that have been recently used on the device is synchronized.
+Indicates whether Secure Sockets Layer (SSL) communication is used when sending emails, receiving emails, and communicating with the Exchange Server.

 ```yaml
 Type: Boolean